 SUPRIYA SUBRAMANI

-My ongoing projects are concerned with how emotions, moral epistemology and everyday interactions influence one’s moral self; and how power is negotiated and challenged by individuals (patients; immigrants) in interpersonal interactions and institutions, particularly in healthcare settings.
+My ongoing projects are concerned with how emotions, moral epistemology and everyday indignities influence one’s moral self; and how power is negotiated and challenged by individuals (patients; immigrants) in interpersonal interactions and institutions, particularly in healthcare spaces.

 Current Working Concepts